RMHogervorst/scheduling_r_scripts/README.md

 This is an easy thing to try out for yourself.
 And easy to switch from a script that runs manually without your input (except typing source).
 There are some small snags: on linux the cron process runs as a different user and so it might not have access to the same R library. (you can specify the user if you want) You also have to think about the directory where the R process starts.
 Many of these tasks are done for you with the two packages I mention at the links of this section.

-**Where are the costs?**: Lower than running it manually after some time investement to make it run for you (see XKCD comic at links of this section).
+**Where are the costs?**: Lower than running it manually after some time investment to make it run for you (see XKCD comic at links of this section).
 The process, if it doesn't take all your system resources, can run while you are doing other things.

 **How easy is it to set up and use. and how easy can you transfer your work to your coworker**: I think the initial setup is quite some work for inexperienced workers, but when it runs you can easily hand it over to a different user and set up in the same way.
 If your computer is turned off, the process will not run.